baetheus/css/README.md

 ## TODO When this list is done we'll have an actual release

 - Sass Variables
-  - Units: pixel, percentage, character, view height, view width
+  - Units: pixel, percentage, character, view height, view width, em, rem
-  - Breakpoints
-    - Default: intended for mobile view, thus prefer vertical designs
-    - Min-Width: breakpoints are for x width and up
   - Color Themes
     - Requires name, background, color, and border
     - Optionally includes a map of pseudo-selectors with overrides